Play Ball! Comedian Amy Schumer Plays Not My Job

 SCHUMER: No, but he said it was fine.

-POUNDSTONE: Was it Ryan Clopnick?
+POUNDSTONE: Was it Ryan Clopnick (ph)?
 Oh, my gosh.

 SAGAL: So we're going to ask you three questions about the House of David baseball team, one of the weirdest teams in the history of baseball.
 Get two right, you'll win our prize for one of our listeners.
 Carl, who is Amy Schumer playing for?

-CARL KASELL, BYLINE: Amy is playing for Fiona and David Sutherland (ph) of Southbury, Connecticut.
+KASELL: Amy is playing for Fiona and David Sutherland (ph) of Southbury, Conn.

 SAGAL: All right.
 You ready to play?